 Next to airline travel with babies and toddlers, dining out may be one of the more fraught topics of conversation for new parents.
 And I’m not going to sugarcoat it – I love to eat out, but during the toddler years, it’s really tough to do so.
 Mobile children don’t necessarily want to sit still to eat and their concept of an “inside voice” is limited at best.
 You may find during this time that the wine you used to sip as a complement to your meal has become more of a tool to loosen the tension in your jaw.

 Even nursing infants can be a challenge when it comes to restaurants.
 We embarked on a 3-week, 4000-mile road trip with Tommy when he was a few months old, assuming that dining out would be no problem as up until that point he would usually happily doze in his car seat carrier while we ate.
 As you know, we drive around quite a lot, so finding the right car seat for our vehicle was vital.
 Fortunately, we found some fantastic reviews online like this comparison of chicco myfit vs britax frontier that made our search much easier.
-It is so important to shop around to find the best car seat for you and your little one!
+It is so important to shop around to find the best car seat for you and your little one, especially when there are so many options out there!
+Not only this, but kids can very quickly outgrow their car seat which is why it’s so important to make sure you have the correct one for their age range.
+I swear it’s not going to be long before we’ll be looking for the best car seat for 6 year old.
 Anyway, after a long day of driving, we’d find a place to dine and then one of us would have to walk around with a crying baby while the other one ate.
 We didn’t have a conversation over dinner for the entire trip.

 When your child is between the ages of about ten months and two years old, my best tip is to be realistic and patient.
 Don’t avoid restaurants altogether (I believe that children only learn how to dine out by actually doing so) but try to be sensible in your choices.
 Eating outside is almost always a great option if a restaurant offers it.
 Large markets with food stalls and dining areas like Quincy Market in Boston, Reading Terminal in Philadelphia, or the Farmers Market in Los Angeles are also good choices – not only do you have lots of options when it comes to what you’ll eat, but since these spaces tend to be loud and full of movement, your child isn’t going to attract any notice.